karthiksing05/personal-website/content/unready/predestination.md

 It truly is about accountability in this specific sense and in a general sense: we should all have the accountability to pursue depth and reject what we believe for the sake of discussion.

 *- Karthik*

+If you'd like to contribute to my ongoing moral-ethical dilemnna